Casablanca Travel Guide

 Casablanca © David Lisbona

 Just looking at the city, there's no need to guess where the port-city of Casablanca, meaning 'white house' in Spanish, got its name.
 Made famous by the eponymous classic film, starring Humphrey Bogart, this cosmopolitan, white-walled city is Morocco's largest and most modern city.
-Casablanca is not oriented towards tourists as much as Morocco's other large cities, but under the hustle, bustle, and grit lies a unique and charismatic history waiting to be discovered.
+Casablanca is not oriented towards tourists as much as Morocco's other large cities, but under the hustle and bustle lies a unique and charismatic history waiting to be discovered.

 As a centre for trade and, consequently, the mixing of cultures, Casablanca is unlike any other Moroccan city.
 Many women ditch the conservative clothing and dress themselves in the latest designer accoutrement.
 The infrastructure is modern and the city sophisticated.
 Casablanca is where Morocco's youth move to make something of their lives and is the centre for international trade and big business.
 For a glimpse of its history, downtown is the perfect place to admire the blend of French colonial architecture and traditional Moroccan design.